nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests an existing tag of persons
+2. AddressBook shows an existing tag of persons
+3. User requests to rename the tag into another name
+4. AddressBook rename the tag requested
+Use case ends.

+**Extensions**

+2a.
+There is no such tag

+> Use case ends

 ## Appendix C : Non Functional Requirements